dewittpe/pedbp/cran-comments.md

 > auto-linking.
 > (If you want to add a title as well please put it in quotes: "Title")

   _Response:_

   The Description field has been extened to report data sources and methods.

 _Comment:_

-_Comment:_
 > Please add \value to .Rd files regarding exported methods and explain